Abstract

 Global Average

-Suppose the encoded sequential representation of a node is predominantly determined by its AA type.
-In essence, the protein sequence encoder will return similar embeddings for nodes of the same AA type, albeit at different positions within a protein.
-With this premise, the first strategy replaces the node embedding for perturbed nodes with the average representations of the same AA types.
-For example, a random node vi in a protein is Glycine.
-If it is altered in the current epoch, is designated as the average sequential embedding of all other Glycines.
+Suppose the encoded sequential representation of a node is predominantly determined by its residue.
+In essence, the protein sequence encoder will return similar embeddings for nodes of the same residue, albeit at different positions within a protein.
+With this premise, the first strategy replaces the node embedding for perturbed nodes with the average representations of the same residues.
+For example, when perturbing an AA to glycine, an overall representation of glycine is assigned by extracting and average-pooling all glycine representations from the input sequence.

 Sliding Window

 The presumption in the previous method neither aligns with the algorithmic design nor biological heuristics.
 Self-attention discerns the interaction of the central token with its neighbors across the entire document (protein).
-The representation of an AA is influenced by both its neighbors’ types and locations.
-Thus, averaging embeddings of AAs from varying positions is likely to forfeit positional information of the modified AA.
+The representation of a residue is influenced by both its neighbors’ residues and locations.
+Thus, averaging embeddings of residues from varying positions is likely to forfeit positional information of the modified residue.
 For this purpose, we consider a sliding window of size 3 along the protein sequence.

 Gaussian Noise